analogdevicesinc/Pixelpulse2/README.md

     make
     ```

-* After it is finished building,you have to copy the libsmu shared library into the build folder and Pixelpulse2 should be ready to use with your M1K
  * Make sure your M1K is plugged into your computer.
 The onboard LED should light up when it is connected.
 You can double-check by typing ```lsusb```.
 You should see something along the lines of ```ID 064b:784c Analog Devices, Inc. (White Mountain DSP)```
  * You should be ready to launch Pixelpulse2.
 First, go to the directory it was built in: